Fetal macrosomia poses health risks for you and your baby — both during pregnancy and after childbirth.

 - Labor problems.
 Fetal macrosomia can cause a baby to become wedged in the birth canal, sustain birth injuries, or require the use of forceps or a vacuum device during delivery (operative vaginal delivery).
 Sometimes a C-section is needed.

 - Genital tract lacerations.
 During childbirth, fetal macrosomia can cause a baby to injure the birth canal — such as by tearing vaginal tissues and the muscles between the vagina and the anus (perineal muscles).

 - Bleeding after delivery.
 Fetal macrosomia increases the risk that your uterine muscles won't properly contract after you give birth (uterine atony).
 This can lead to potentially serious bleeding after delivery.

 - Uterine rupture.
 If you've had a prior C-section or major uterine surgery, fetal macrosomia increases the risk of uterine rupture — a rare but serious complication in which the uterus tears open along the scar line from the C-section or other uterine surgery.
 An emergency C-section is needed to prevent life-threatening complications.

 Newborn and childhood risks

 Possible complications of fetal macrosomia for your baby might include:

-- Higher than normal blood sugar level.
-A baby diagnosed with fetal macrosomia is more likely to be born with a blood sugar level that's higher than normal (impaired glucose tolerance).
+- Lower than normal blood sugar level.
+A baby diagnosed with fetal macrosomia is more likely to be born with a blood sugar level that's lower than normal.